EinfachTuen/white-hat-learning/enumeration/WebEnumGeneral.md

 - OWASP ZAP

 ### Manual Enumeration
-- know your tools
-- Tools are good but manuel also
-- use robots.txt , look at the sensitive directories/files
+- check for robots.txt , look at the sensitive directories/files
 - view page sources
 - turn on developer tools in browser
 - look at cookies